Silverfeelin/Starbound-WEdit/README.md

 * Undo Tool should not be completely relied upon; it's probably pretty buggy.
 It is recommended to back up worlds before making any major changes.

 ## Contributing
-If you have any suggestions or feedback that might help improve this mod, please do post them [on the discussion page]!
+If you have any suggestions or feedback that might help improve this mod, please do post them [on the discussion page](http://community.playstarbound.com/threads/wedit.116953/)!
 You can also create pull requests and contribute directly to the mod!

 ## Licenses